tychonievich/cso1-s2022/markdown/c.md

 float ***a; /* points to a pointer that points to a pointer that points to a float */
 ````

-A pointer to any value stored in memory can be taken by using the address-of operator `&`
+A pointer to any value stored in memory can be taken by using the address-of operator `&`.
 Thus `&x`{.c} is the address of the value stored in `x`,
 but `&3`{.c} is an error because 3 is a literal and does not have an address.
 You also can't take the address of the result of an expression: `&(x + y)` or `&&x` are both errors as well.

-You de-reference pointers with the same syntax used to create them: a `*` before the variable.
+You de-reference pointers with the same syntax used to declare them: a `*` before the variable.

 ````c
 int *x = &z;     /* x = pointer to z */